rails/rails/guides/source/getting_started.md

 => #<Product:0x0000000125813d48 id: 1, name: "T-Shirt", created_at: "2024-11-09 22:39:38.498730000 +0000", updated_at: "2024-11-09 22:39:38.498730000 +0000">
 ```

 This deleted the T-Shirt product from our database.
-We can confirm this with `Product.all` to see that that it only returns Pants.
+We can confirm this with `Product.all` to see that it only returns Pants.

 ```irb
 store(dev)> Product.all